 - Open the clothespin.
 Help your children to glue the center of the wings on the inside top part of the open clothespin.
 Your wings should jut out equally from both sides of the clothespin.

-Here is an easy little caterpillar pet craft that is recommended by the San Diego Zoo.
+Here is an easy little caterpillar pet craft.
 You will need six to eight little craft pom-poms, googly eyes, floral wire and white glue.

 - Have your child glue the pom-poms together in a line and then let them completely dry.